ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

 For questions, please reach out on the `setting up discussion`_ or on `discord`_ in the `pycharm channel`_!

+Virtual environments - No Docker
+-------------------------------

-Due to rapid pace of updates in Ivy, it is strongly suggested for developers to use the latest ivy package using GitHub, as explained below.
-This is to ensure the contributors code and examples are as aligned and in accordance with the latest as possible.
+Due to the rapid pace of updates in Ivy, it is strongly suggested for developers to use the latest ivy package from GitHub source, as explained below.
+This is to ensure the contributors' code and examples are as aligned and in accordance with the latest as possible.
 The stable version of Ivy from PyPI maybe used for personal projects and experiments but avoided in development, for now.
-If you want to experiment with stable version, you can use docker.
+If you want to use the stable version, you are welcome to use the docker container or pip install ivy-core.

 Below is a guide to creating your own virtual environment.
-The benefit of creating a developing python environment is the ability to install certain packages for a project and then other packages (perhaps different versions) in a new environment for another project.
+The benefit of creating a python environment is the ability to install certain packages for a project and then other packages (perhaps different versions) in a new environment for another project.
 This makes it very easy to keep track of installed packages and their versions.

-Below is a guide for setting up a developing environment for Ivy using virtual environments.
+Below is a guide for setting up a developing environment for Ivy.

-Virtual environments - No Docker
--------------------------------

-You can either use miniconda or venv:
+You can either use `miniconda`_ or `venv`_:

 Using miniconda
 ****

 #.
-Install miniconda
+Install `miniconda`_
 #.
 Open conda terminal
 #.
 Create the environment by running the command (:code:`ivy_dev` is the name of the environment)